jxtngx/jxtngx/README.md

 ## About
 Hi!
-I'm Justin, and I'm focused on artificial intelligence solutions.
+I'm Justin, and I'm focused on artificial intelligence and machine learning.

 → My core language is Python, and my secondary language is TypeScript <br/>
 → My core focus is deep learning for post-training <br/>
 → My secondary focus is building Next.js applications <br/>
-→ My portfolio work lives in <a href="https://github.com/theosis-ai" style="text-decoration: none">@theosis-ai</a> <br/>
 → Major open source projects I've contributed to are pinned here

 ## Education and Background